tokkonopapa/WordPress-IP-Geo-Block/README.md

 these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

-3. Login security to lock out brute force and reverse brute force attack by limiting geolocation and the number of login attempts by IP address.
+3. For security, brute-force and reverse-brute-force attacks to login form will be blocked by limiting geolocation and the number of login attempts by IP address.

 4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.